Quick Answer

 Operational risk belongs in the same conversation.
 Research notes that timely campaign completion is not guaranteed, and task output often follows a long tail, where a small group completes most HITs while many workers do only one or two tasks.
 So when you assess a new market, look past signups and task views.
 Confirm repeat participation, on-time batch completion, and payout behavior together.

-You will leave with practical working artifacts for planning and testing:
+By the end, you will have practical working artifacts for planning and testing:

-One constraint is worth keeping in view: research still describes limits in understanding when crowdsourcing is the right fit for a given use case.
+Keep one constraint in view: research still describes limits in understanding when crowdsourcing is the right fit for a given use case.
 The goal here is not false precision.
 It is to help you test assumptions early and make expansion decisions from evidence rather than surface demand alone.

 You might also find this useful: How to Scale a Gig Platform From 100 to 10000 Contractors: The Payments Infrastructure Checklist.